alizvak/BQ-Q/README.md

 2. Adjust the `DECLARE` statements at the beginning of each query to define your desired reporting dates.
 3. Run the queries in BigQuery to instantly generate reports tailored to your needs.

-   -- Ensure you have active GA4 export and **BigQuery Admin** access to a project—no prior SQL knowledge is required.
+`Ensure you have active GA4 exports and BigQuery Admin access to a project—no prior SQL knowledge is required.`

 ## Query Handbook